Snaacky/thewiki/docs/index.md

 Welcome to the Wiki for all things piracy!
 Here you can find stuff ranging from easy to digest tutorials to full blown guides.
-We also have a discord serber: [discord.gg/snackbox](https://discord.gg/snackbox)
+We also have a discord server: [discord.gg/snackbox](https://discord.gg/snackbox)

 ## Streaming